 What Causes the Error Code 0x80070001?

-The primary trigger of the 0x80070001 incorrect function error is a failing system component.
+A failing system component is primarily responsible for the 0x80070001 incorrect function error.
 But the cases below can also lead to the error:

-- Failed or incorrect installation or uninstallation of any Windows software
+- Incorrect or failed installation or uninstallation of Windows software.

 - Invalid registry entries may still be sitting in the Windows registry.